Skip to main content

 6 mentions Positive Neutral Negative

-Overall, the game's stability is marred by a number of bugs, particularly in the menu and inventory systems, which can detract from the experience.
-While the story remains mostly consistent and bug-free, the user interface is described as extremely buggy, impacting gameplay.
-Improvements in these areas could enhance the overall experience significantly.
+Overall, the game's stability is marred by a number of bugs, particularly in the menu and inventory systems, which can disrupt the user experience.
+While the story remains mostly consistent and bug-free, the clunky interface detracts from gameplay, suggesting that improvements in stability could enhance the overall enjoyment of the game.

 • “The story is generally consistent and bug-free.”

-• “The game runs smoothly without any crashes or major glitches.”
+• “The game runs smoothly without any major glitches.”

-• “I appreciate how stable the gameplay is; it allows me to fully immerse myself in the experience.”
+• “I appreciate how stable the gameplay is; it rarely crashes.”

 • “The game is buggy, at least when it comes down to the inventory system.”